DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders: Methods

-The independence of the latent components is forced by the covariance loss $Loss_{Cov} = \sum_{i \neq j} cov^2_{i,j}(z) / ( L * (L-1)) $ which is the normalized squared sum of the non-diagonal terms of the covariance matrix, with $L$ the number of dimensions of the latent space.
+which is the normalized squared sum of the non-diagonal terms of the covariance matrix.
 The denominator keeps the loss function independent of the latent space dimension.
 The covariance matrix is calculated by batch, so again, it is essential to have the batch size big enough so that the batch covariance is a good approximation of the dataset covariance.

 The total loss is a weighted average of the three different loss components.
-For lowering the weight factor tuning effort, annealing \cite{behrens2022non} is used for the covariance loss, meaning that the weight factor is 0 at the start and gradually increases.
+For lowering the weight factor tuning effort, annealing \citep{behrens2022non} is used for the covariance loss, meaning that the weight factor is 0 at the start and gradually increases.
 Annealing stops when the covariance loss reaches a point, where we consider the latent components independent.
-The covariance regularized AE (CRAE) is similar to DIRESA but with only the covariance loss and no distance loss (and so no twin encoder).
+The covariance regularized AE (CRAE) \citep{ladjal2019pca} is similar to DIRESA but with only the covariance loss and no distance loss (and so no twin encoder).

 The last requirement, the ordering of the latent components, could be imposed by a \textit{Masklayer}, but in practice, it was found to hamper the training of the neural network.
-So, the ordering is not imposed during training but is calculated afterwards.
-To achieve this, all encoded (latent) dataset elements are set to the average value except for one latent component.
-After repeating this process for all latent components and decoding them, the latent components can be ordered based on their variances in the decoded (original) space.
+Therefore, the ordering is not imposed during training but is calculated afterwards, based on the $R^2$ score.
+The procedure for this is described in Appendix E.

+In Appendix E, an ablation study demonstrates the usefulness of the different loss functions.
+The ablation study shows that the reconstruction loss can be left out, which yields a simplified DIRESA architecture.
+However, without the reconstruction loss, there is no decoder for the latent space dataset, and without a decoder, the ordering of the components, according to the procedure in Appendix D, cannot be calculated.